Freddie Banks: College career

 Banks chose to stay home to attend and play collegiate basketball at the University of Nevada-Las Vegas under Hall of Fame Coach Jerry Tarkanian.
-Banks played for UNLV from 1983–1987 and helped lead the Rebels to the 1987 Final Four.
+Banks played for UNLV from 1983 to 1987 and helped lead the Rebels to the 1987 Final Four.

 As a Senior in 1986–1987 Banks averaged 19.5 points per game, alongside teammates Armen Gilliam and Gerald Paddio in leading the UNLV Runnin' Rebels to a 37–2 record and the 1987 NCAA Division I men's basketball tournament Final 4.
 Banks scored 38 points and hit 10 3-point shots in his final game, a 97–93 loss to the eventual Champion Indiana Hoosiers in the semi-final game.
 “He was the most clutch shooter I ever coached,” UNLV Coach Jerry Tarkanian said.

-Overall, Banks averaged 13.7 points, 3.5 assists and 2.2 rebounds in his 144 game UNLV career, making 42% of his 3-point shots and scoring 2,007 career points.
+Overall, Banks averaged 13.7 points, 3.5 assists and 2.2 rebounds in his 144-game UNLV career, making 42% of his 3-point shots and scoring 2,007 career points.